sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - AC-4 Information Flow Enforcement: Azure Bastion aids in enforcing approved authorizations for controlling the flow of information within the system and between interconnected systems, ensuring compliance with established information flow policies during remote VM access.

 - **Products covered:**
-    -
+    - Azure Bastion

 ### Discontinue legacy network security technology
 #### Moving Beyond Legacy NIDS/NIPS in Cloud Environments

-**Has the organization moved beyond the use of legacy Network Intrusion Detection/Prevention Systems (NIDS/NIPS), considering the major cloud service providers' capabilities to filter common network layer attacks and the limitations of signature-based detection methods?**
+**Has the organization moved beyond the use of legacy Network Intrusion Detection/Prevention Systems (NIDS/NIPS), considering the major cloud service providers' capabilities to filter common network layer attacks and the limitations of signature-based detection methods?** (Score Initial)

 - **Legacy:** The organization predominantly relies on traditional NIDS/NIPS for network security, without fully leveraging the advanced security features offered by major cloud service providers.
 This reliance on legacy systems may lead to gaps in security coverage due to the limitations of signature-based detection and the evolving nature of cyber threats.
     - Indicators: